bleege/bleege.github.io/about.md

 Hi there!

 I'm Brad Leege and this is my personal Web site.
-I'm software engineer, traveler, learner, partner, and TBD living in Madison, Wisconsin.
+I'm software engineer, traveler, learner, partner, and TBD currently living in Madison, Wisconsin.

 I can also be found in various incarnations on: